sswam/allemande/doc/nsfw/guide_nsfw.md

 Please do not use languages models other than those listed here for NSFW content, or if there is any NSFW content in the chat.

-The Illy and Hily models are based on SDXL and understand natural English fairly well.
+The Jily and Hily models are based on SDXL and understand natural English fairly well.
 These models are great for SFW images, and softcore NSFW art, but not ideal for hardcore art.
 Most of our other image gen models are based primarily on Pony XL, with less understanding of English; these should be prompted mainly using Danbooru tags.
 They are very strong at soft and hardcore art.
 The Bigi model (Big Love XL) is closer to SDXL, with a bit of Pony mixed in.
 It can understand both English and Danbooru tags to some extent.